 So, as Joseph is being prosecuted for treason, the prosecutors bring this up as evidence against Joseph.
 But, the Judge tells them that he can’t jail Joseph Smith for wanting to establish the Kingdom of Daniel, because then you’d have to jail every Christian in America – he said that reading the Bible would be treasonous.
 Because, technically, in the Judge’s reasoning, all Christians want God’s promised Kingdom to come to earth.
 They’re just not all going around trying to actually do it.

 Regardless, Joseph was still charged with Treason in Missouri, but not because of this desire to establish the Kingdom of Daniel on earth.

 Just to let you know what he ended up actually getting charged with treason for, in Missouri.
 We talked earlier about how Joseph Smith was in Far West, and he saw the state militia marching across the plains and he thought that they were there to save them from the Mobs.
-But, the Militia was actually there to massacre the Mormons under Governor Bogg’s Executive Order – you remember the executive order.
+But, the Militia was actually there to massacre the Latter-day Saints under Governor Bogg’s Executive Order – you remember the executive order.